1. Increase support for multi- and single-family affordable homeownership opportunities.

 Existing tax exemptions, abatements, and assessment practices are insufficient to ensure the long-term and permanent affordability of affordable homeownership.
 Housing on Community Land Trusts throughout the state are vulnerable to unfair tax assessments and we call on Albany to establish tax-exemptions for homes on and land owned by CLTs.
 In order to preserve this critical housing stock the State must take action to maintain affordability of resale restricted homes.

-2. Support A-6494/ S-7063 to increase support for permanently affordable homeownership construction and rehabilitation projects and increase funding for the Affordable Housing Corporation (AHC).
+2. Increase support for permanently affordable homeownership construction and rehabilitation projects and increase funding for the Affordable Housing Corporation (AHC).

 Funding levels for rental housing has vastly outpaced homeownership programs, leading to very limited resources for Habitat and other home builders at the City and State levels.
 Despite dramatic increases in the cost of construction over the past 30 years, allocations to build a homeownership unit has not significantly increased since AHC’s establishment in 1985.
-A-6494/ S-7063 will increase the per unit allocation for homeownership projects from $40k/du to $110k/du.
+Support for this policy will increase the per unit allocation for homeownership projects from $40k per unit to $75k max per unit.
 It will also require that projects accessing increased funds require permanent affordability restrictions, ensuring long-term public benefit for increased investment.

 3. Allocate $25M to the NYS Community Development Financial Institution Fund (CDFI Fund).